LsAntonio/cycle-gan/README.md

 ## Introduction
 Cycle GANS are a special variation of GANs, which main objective focuses on the translation from one domain to another.
 For example, one can consider a set of images from a winter season in contrast with a summer ones.
 In this case, the domains are represented by the intrinsic characteristics of each type of image: winter vs summer, where each one have unique features: light intensity, sky color, snow, etc.; which differentiate them.

-As such, a CycleGAN allow us to transform (translate) from one domain X to another Y. In order to achieve this translation, CycleGAN add more components over the vanilla GAN.
-Among them, we have the cycle loss, which assures the consistency when translation from one domain to another.
+As such, a CycleGAN allow us to transform (translate) from one domain X to another Y. In order to achieve this translation, CycleGAN add a component called: cycle loss, which assures the consistency when translation from one domain to another.
 Also, since we want to learn to map from two different domains, a pair of two generators (_Gx_, _Gy_) and discriminators (_Dx_, _Dy_) are been used.
-This in contrast with a GAN model, which usually have only one generator and discriminator.
+This, in contrast with a GAN model, which usually have only one generator and discriminator.

 In this repository a CycleGAN was implemented to translate from human faces to cartoon ones, and vise versa.
 The project was developed mainly in pytorch.